sagemath/sagewiki_to_gh-2022-10-10/WordDesign.md

 versions 4.1 and earlier.
 In the following comparisons, the old code was loaded as the module {{{wold.}}}.

-'''NOTE:''' the examples below involving the cpp_basic_string datatype are not part of the patch for trac ticket [[http://trac.sagemath.org/sage_trac/ticket/6519|#6519]].
-A patch implementing the cpp_basic_string datatype will be included in a separate ticket.
+'''NOTE: the examples below involving the cpp_basic_string datatype are not part of the patch for trac ticket [[http://trac.sagemath.org/sage_trac/ticket/6519|#6519]].
+A patch implementing the cpp_basic_string datatype will be included in a separate ticket.'''

 Creation of small words: